-Schedule 7.7.1: Intersection Design Standards Approach Speed at Intersections Within Subdivision Maximum Approach Speed (mph) Maximum Approach Speed (mph) 25 G eometrics Crown on level terrain (flat grade); a leveling area shall be provided having not greater than two per cent (2%) rate at a distance of sixty (6 feet, measured from the nearest right-of-way line of the intersecting street Minimum angle of intersection 90 degrees with a minim num 100' foot long streets throat.
+Schedule 7.7.1: Intersection Design Standards Approach Speed at Intersections Within Subdivision Maximum Approach Speed (mph) 2 5 G eometrics Vertical alignment with intersection Vertical alignment with intersection Crown on level terrain (flat grade); a leveling area shall be provided having not greater than two per cent (2%) rate at a distance of sixty (6 feet, measured from the nearest right-of-way line of the intersecting street Minimum angle of intersection streets 90 degrees with a minimum 100' foot long throat.
 Sight distance at intersections Intersection sight distance shall be the design value as determined by AASHTO's A Policy on Geometric Design of Highways and Streets (Green Book).
-Functional Class Minimum Curb or Minimum Centerline Pavement Edge Offset of Adjacent Radius (ft) Intersection (ft)

-Local or marginal access to local 20 125

-Local or marginal access to collector 25 440

-Collector to collector 30 660
+Functional Class Minimum Curb or Minimum Centerlin Pavement Edge Offset of Adjacent Radius (ft) Intersection (ft) Local or marginal access to local 20 125 Local or marginal access to collector 25 440 Collector to collector 30 660

-Collector, marginal access to arterial 40 1,320